Share this with those in your care to answer common questions regarding COVID-19 vaccines.

 Once I get vaccinated, can I stop wearing a mask or social distancing?

-Not yet.
-The CDC says it still needs to learn more before deciding to change its safety recommendations.
-The number of people vaccinated will factor into the decision.
+But you will still need to mask up and space apart in public, if anyone you’re visiting is at increased risk for severe COVID-19 disease, and when getting together with unvaccinated people from multiple households.
 That’s another good reason to get vaccinated when your turn comes up—the more we all do to protect ourselves, the sooner our lives can start returning to normal.

 Got more questions?